aryan68125/nextjs/README.md

       ```
 ### Catch all segments
 To understand this consider the senario 6.
-**Senario 6 : Ima gine we are creating a document for our site and each site has multiple features and each feature contains several concepts that need documentation The goal is to create a unique routes for each concepts under its respective feature**
+**Senario 6 : Imagine we are creating a document for our site and each site has multiple features and each feature contains several concepts that need documentation The goal is to create a unique routes for each concepts under its respective feature**
 Since next js uses file system routing that would mean we have to create 100 separate files in the project.
 But here is where the dynamic routing comes to the rescue. by using dynamic route folder by using concept_id you can cut that down to just 20 files.
 Similarly if we create a dynamic route folder for feature_id then we would be down to just 2 folders.
 Everytime we add a new path segment to our url ```localhost:3000/docs/feature1/concept1/example1``` we need another level of nesting our routes folder, since every page in our documentation shares the same layout wouldn't it be grate if we could handle all these routes segments with just one file.
 That is exactly catch all segments lets us do.
 #### Implementation :